-If you are visiting Norway, and more specifically Bergen, you are probably aware that the city is known as the “city in between the 7 mountains”.
-The 7 mountains surrounding Bergen are all popular hiking destinations, and one of the most popular (perhaps after Fløyen) is Mount Ulriken.
-The Ulriken mountain is the highest of the 7 mountains in Bergen, and offers spectacular views of the city and area around.
+The Ulriken mountain is the highest of the 7 mountains in Bergen, and offers spectacular views of the city and surroundings.
 If you are considering a great hike when you are visiting Bergen, I strongly recommend you add Mount Ulriken to your list!
-Or, as lokals call it, just Ulriken.
+Or, as locals call it, just Ulriken.

 I live in Bergen, and am lucky enough to have Mount Ulriken and other popular city hikes at my door step.
 To do the Ulriken hike (or even to reach the Ulriken cable car, which I’ll tell you more about later), I simply have to leave my apartment and start walking.
-However, in this post, I’ll include instructions as to how to get to the start of the hike from the city center of Bergen.
-Consider this your one-stop guide to hiking the Ulriken mountain!
+This accessibility to nature is what I mention in my book, Moon Norway, as one of my favorite things about Norway.
+It is also one of the reasons Bergen is 100% worth visiting.

 Read this too: How to get from Bergen airport to the city center.

 Before we go over what the Ulriken hike is like, and cover the trails you get to choose from, there are a few facts you should know.
-As mentioned, Ulriken is the highest mountain of the Bergen “city mountains”, and the top is at 643 metres above sea level.
-Since Bergen city is at sea level, that’s quite a climb ahead!
+Ulriken is the highest mountain of the Bergen “city mountains”, and the top is at 643 metres above sea level.

-The hike starts from just behind the Haukeland hospital.
-This is the biggest hospital in Bergen.
 From this spot, at the start of the hike, you still have about 440 height metres to climb.
 So, if you are heading to the hospital by bus or car (there is a parking lot at the base of the Ulriken hike), you’ll be glad to hear that you have skipped the first few hundred height metres.
-If you, like I did, start the hike from the center of Bergen, you’ll have to climb all 643 metres (albeit the first 200 along roads).
+If you start the hike from the center of Bergen, you’ll have to climb all 643 metres (albeit the first 200 along paved roads).
+This is what I usually do.

 I’ll cover more details about the Ulriken Cable Car below.

-- Height above sea level: 643 metres
+• Height above sea level: 643 metres

-- Length of hike: 1,8-3,3 km (depending on which route you take)
+• Length of hike: 1,8-3,3 km (depending on which route you take)

-- Sherpa steps: 1500 steps (approximately 0,8km)
+• Sherpa steps: 1500 steps (approximately 0,8km)

-- Hike Time: 1-2 hours one way
+• Hike Time: 1-2 hours one way

-Read more: 5 great hikes in Norway for your bucket list!
+Read more: great hikes in Norway for your bucket list!

 How to get to the start of the Ulriken hike